walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 The protected iOS combination is P-256 plus `.biometricCurrentSet` on a qualifying physical device.
 It requires Secure Enclave and biometric authorization for every private-key signing operation, does not permit device-passcode fallback, and makes the key unusable when biometric enrollment changes.
-The simulator reports the capability as unavailable; it is not evidence of Secure Enclave or biometric enforcement.
+The simulator reports the preflight as unavailable; it is not evidence of Secure Enclave or biometric enforcement.
 Protected non-P-256 creation fails rather than falling back to an exported software key.

 The policy is immutable key metadata.
 Changing the configuration default affects only future key creation and does not protect, replace, or rotate existing keys.
-Use `keys()` to inspect requested and effective policy.
+Use `keys()` to inspect the policy and platform-backed status.
 Existing-key rotation, wallet/app unlock, action-scoped authorization, attestation, and recovery are separate concerns.

 The operating system owns the prompt.
 These platform mechanisms alone do not establish WSCD, LoA